 GRAINS-Corn dips after 2 days of gains, slow U.S. harvest pace limits decline

-SINGAPORE, Oct 4 (Reuters) - Chicago corn futures slid on Tuesday as traders took a breather after two straight sessions of gains, although the slower-than-expected pace of U.S. harvest provided a floor under the market.
+SINGAPORE, Oct 4 (Reuters) - Chicago corn futures slid on Tuesday after two straight sessions of gains, although a slower-than-expected pace of U.S. harvest provided a floor under the market.

 © Copyright Thomson Reuters 2022.
 Click For Restrictions - http://about.reuters.com/fulllegal.asp